4awpawz/trio-docs/source/fragments/docs/learn/frontmatter.md

 required: no

 It is used to declare one or more names of JavaScript modules that Trio will synchronously call.
-For more information see JavaScript Callbacks.
+For more information see <a data-trio-link href="/docs/learn/javascriptcallbacks">JavaScript Callbacks</a>.

 ### `tag`